 UBS isn't the first to be hit by a massive loss allegedly caused by a single rogue trader.

-The trader, Jerome Kerviel, was convicted in October 2010 on charges of forgery, breach of trust and unauthorized computer use for covering up bets worth nearly euro50 billion between late 2007 and early 2008.
+The trader, Jerome Kerviel, was convicted in October 2010 on charges of forgery, breach of trust and unauthorized computer use for covering up bets worth nearly 50 billion euros between late 2007 and early 2008.
 He was also banned for life from working in the financial industry and ordered to pay back the vast amount he had caused his employer to lose.

 Nick Leeson, a British trader working in Singapore for Barings Bank, made unauthorized futures trades that lost more than $1 billion and led to the venerable bank's collapse in 1995.
 The infamous case prompted banks worldwide to tighten their internal checks.

 Leeson was released from a Singapore jail in 1998 for good behavior after serving 3 1/2 years of a 6 1/2-year sentence.
-He claimed he did not make a cent from his disastrous trades but Barings' liquidators sought the return of 100 million pounds on any of his earnings relating to Barings.
+He claimed he did not make a cent from his disastrous trades, but Barings' liquidators sought the return of 100 million pounds on any of his earnings relating to Barings.